Search results for

 Yes, as long as they come from a trusted source.
 After the major app stores, the next most reliable sources are well-known app developers, such as Fortnite’s Epic Games.
 Below that tier are smaller indie developers, for whom a lot more skepticism is required — even a well-meaning creator might have a buggy or outdated app that could play havoc with your device.

 Not all Android developers have good intentions, which is where piracy comes into play.
-At best a pirated app is going to be functional, but deprive its creator(s) of income and deter them from supporting Android in the future.
+A pirated app is going to be functional at best, but know that it will deprive its creator(s) of income and deter them from supporting Android in the future.
 At worst it’s really a trick — you’ll be accidentally installing malware because you were trying to save a few dollars or maybe even a few cents.

 While it’s unlikely, another thing to aware of is that an APK could seem on the up-and-up but really serve as a form of spyware for an unethical company or government.
 For reasons like this you should always prefer downloading from an app store unless the thing you want is simply impossible there.